|Species:||Rubiginosa (Thistle Tortoise Beetle)|

 The Cassidinae leaf-mining tortoise beetles belong to the minor family of Chrysomelidae or the leaf beetles.
-It comprises of the previous vaguely explained subordinate family, the Chrysomelidae (the popular tortoise beetle) and the previous subordinate family of “Hispinae” (leaf-mining beetle), Now they are divided into different tribes, which includes the Cassidini Tribe, The whole lot comprises of 125 genus.
-The customary way of dividing the 2 groups was on the basis the habitats of the larvae and the common form of the adults.
-Many species from the beetle family are commonly referred as tortoise shell or tortoise beetles.
-The adults are characterized by an oval shaped, broad shaped ultra, and the tortoise larvae have a spiny and flattened body structure.
+It comprises the previously vaguely explained subordinate family, the Chrysomelidae (the popular tortoise beetle), and the previous subordinate family of “Hispinae” (leaf-mining beetle), Now they are divided into different tribes, which includes the Cassidini Tribe, The whole lot comprises of 125 genus.
+The customary way of dividing the 2 groups was on the basis of the habitats of the larvae and the common form of the adults.
+Many species from the beetle family are commonly referred to as tortoise shells or tortoise beetles.
+The adults are characterized by an oval-shaped, broad-shaped ultra, and the tortoise larvae have a spiny and flattened body structure.

 Tortoise beetle belongs to the subordinate division of the Cassidinae family.
 Over 3,000 varieties of beetles of this family resemble turtles.
 This is because their body extends sideways and forward.
 The length of a tortoise beetle ranges from 4 to 12 mm (below 0.5 inches) the larvae is also spiny.
 The mature ones as well as the larvae of certain varieties destroys the sweet potatoes and other plants in your garden.